RyanMaugin/Weatherly/README.md

 # Weatherly
-An IOS weather app which will use your location to display current weather and forecast for next 10 days
+An IOS weather app which will use your location to display current weather and forecast for next 10 days.

 ![Image of Weatherly]
 (https://github.com/RyanMaugin/Weatherly/blob/master/Images/Weatherly.png)